Rudine village Zlatibor

 Typical old mountain house

-About 25 km from the Zlatibor center there lies the Gostilje waterfall and the Tourist Association of Gostilje (TAG).
-Water tumbles here from 20 meters down, forming the big waterfall and numerous smaller cascades and slopes until it flows into the Katushnica river in the valley.
-Next to the entrance there is a swimming pool for visitors who like to escape the summer heat surrounded by forest and greenery.
-The fee is 200 dinars (1.6 Euros).
-Further down the complex trail, there lies the small park for kids.
-Few steps down and there is the path next to the tumbling water that goes all the way to the river.
+About 25 km from the center of Zlatibor Serbia lies the Gostilje Waterfall and the Tourist Association of Gostilje (TAG).
+Here, water cascades 20 meters down, creating a stunning waterfall surrounded by smaller cascades and slopes, eventually flowing into the Katušnica River in the valley.
+Near the entrance, there’s a swimming pool for visitors looking to escape the summer heat amidst the forest and greenery.
+A bit further into the complex, there’s a small park for children, and a trail runs alongside the tumbling water, leading down to the river.

 Serbia-travel-Zlatibor-Gostilje-Glimpses-of-The-World